blade-ui-kit/docs/pikaday.md

 }
 ```

+It's important in the above snippet that you call `parent::options()` so any options passed directly to the component are still applied as well.

 After overwriting the component we'll need to register it in our `blade-ui-kit.php` config file.
 Make sure to replace the default one with your own class:

 ```